material-motion/material-motion/weekly_updates/current_focus.md

 # Current focus

 The team's focus for the current sprint.
+This document is updated each wednesday during our team's sprint planning.

 Click a 🎯 to view the sprint.